riv-dev/ryukyu_server_setup_wiki/README.md

                 password : '<change to your MySQL password>' },
         production: {
-                host     : '<change to your server's IP address', username     : '<change to your MySQL username>', password : '<change to your MySQL password>' }
+                host     : '<change to your server's IP address>', username     : '<change to your MySQL username>', password : '<change to your MySQL password>' }